VenithNET/Dragon-Linux/content/blog/2021/10/06-progress-report.md

 author = "marcan"
 +++

 It's been a busy month!
 We've had a lot of movement in kernel land, as well as some tooling improvements and reverse engineering sessions.
-At this point, Asahi Linux is usable as a basic Linux desktop (without GPU acceleration)!
+At this point, Dragon Linux is usable as a basic Linux desktop (without GPU acceleration)!
 The ground had been shifting until now, but we're seeing drivers settle down.
 Let's take a look at what's been going on.

 ## Linux drivers galore

 Earlier this year we saw the absolute lowest level drivers being merged into the kernel.
 Those are important for bring-up, but to get a usable system we need many more.
 Over September we've seen a lot of action on this front, with many important drivers now in review or even already merged for Linux 5.16.
-The goal of the Asahi Linux project is to upstream everything into the Linux kernel, so all our drivers are eventually headed for upstream review.
+The goal of the Dragon Linux project is to upstream everything into the Linux kernel, so all our drivers are eventually headed for upstream review.

 * **PCIe bindings (<span style="color: #080">merged</span>)**: Mark Kettenis has been working on porting U-Boot and OpenBSD to the M1, and he contributed the Device Tree bindings for the PCI Express hardware in the M1.
 These bindings are effectively the standard that allows multiple open OSes to agree on how the hardware is described, so they can boot from the same bootloader.